 - performing unnecessary procedures for unjustified aesthetic reasons, so you end up with an unnatural look.

 - practicing experimental procedures without proper testing, which can lead to unpredictable complications.

 - not respecting the proven anatomically safe parameters of surgery, established to help prevent the numerous potential complications of surgery.

 Facialteam is experienced, analytical, consistent, precise, comprehensive, transparent and particularly communicative regarding your objectives.
-Facialteam has capacity to effect dramatic change, within parameters of safety and faithful to a natural look.
+Facialteam has capacity to effect dramatic change, within parameters of safety and is faithful to a natural look.

 More procedures or more complexity often means a longer recovery time and a higher investment, both financially and in medical risk.
 However, you want what you are paying for, this is your one and only face, and you’ve just got one shot at it.
 So take your time to think it over.
-Make sure the vision of your chosen surgical team are in line with your own long-term personal goals.
+Make sure the vision of your chosen surgical team is in line with your own long-term personal goals.

 What to expect from facial gender surgery?